 About Me

-Outside of statistics, I like running, the NYT crossword, playing guitar, and watching the Premier League.
+When I’m not working, I like running, skiing, reading, playing guitar, and watching the Premier League.

 Recent News